cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Optimizes the stack usage -- eliminates `push`/`pop` instruction pairs determined to be unnecessary.
 The following optimizations are performed:

-* `push`/`pop` instruction elimination for variables that are not used anywhere apart from the push/pop instructions.
+* `push`/`pop` instruction elimination for function variables that are not used anywhere apart from the push/pop instructions.
 This happens when variables are eliminated by other optimizations.
 The optimization is done globally, in a single pass across the entire program.
-* `push`/`pop` instruction elimination for variables that are read neither by any instruction between the call instruction and the end of the function, nor by any instruction which is part of the same loop as the call instruction.
+* `push`/`pop` instruction elimination for function variables that are read neither by any instruction between the call instruction and the end of the function, nor by any instruction which is part of the same loop as the call instruction.
 Implicit reads by recursive calls to the same function with the value of the parameter unchanged are also detected.
-* `push`/`pop` instruction elimination for variables that are never modified within the function.
+* `push`/`pop` instruction elimination for function parameters/variables that are never modified within the function.

-## Return value optimization

-Optimizes passing return values to callers.

-Function return values are carried by `__retval` variables instead of `__tmp` ones, because the original variable providing the return value -- `__fnXretval` -- might get overwritten during another function call before the return value is used.
-Standard temporary variable optimizations are not applied to `__retval`s.

-This optimizer looks for a set instruction in the form `set __retvalX variable`.
-The `__retvalX` is expected to be used by one other instruction.
-The optimizer removes the set instruction and replaces the `__retvalX` by `variable` in the other instruction if the following conditions are met:

-1. The `__retval` variable is used in exactly one other instruction, which follows the set instruction (the check is based on absolute instruction sequence in the program, not on the actual program flow).
-Push and pop instructions aren't considered.
-2. The block of code between the `set` instruction and the other instruction is localized (doesn't contain jumps into the code block from the outside -- function calls aren't considered).
-Range iteration loop may produce such code.
-3. The other variable is not modified in the code block.
-4. If the variable is a `__fnXretval`: the code block must not contain any function calls - not just calls to the `__fnX` function, but calls to any function - we don't know what may happen inside a function call.
-5. If the variable is not a `__fnXretval`: the variable must not be volatile, and if it is global, the code block must not contain any function calls.

 ## Print merging